Sainsbury’s Champion Open-Minded Approach To Mental Health

 But breaking the silence and starting a conversation is just the beginning.
 Knowing how to respond when approached by a colleague can be extremely difficult.
 It’s important to provide employees, especially line managers, with clarity on the right language to use and, above all, how to stay authentic.

-This is where working with professional coaches can truly empower employees and make a difference. putting in appropriate resources and training to help provide the tools to deal with issues surrounding mental health.
-Being able to recognise the signs and know what support to offer teammates will genuinely help build confidence while understanding boundaries will help individuals manage their own wellbeing.
+This is where working with professional coaches can genuinely empower employees and make a difference, putting in appropriate resources and training to help provide the tools to deal with issues surrounding mental health.
+And being able to recognise the signs and know what support to offer teammates will help build confidence while understanding boundaries, helping individuals manage their own wellbeing.

 Overall, to work towards an open culture, it’s time to normalise the conversation around mental health, ditch the stigma and lead by example.
 Prevention is better than cure, so it’s not only empowering staff with the relevant tools to deal specifically with issues around mental health but also putting in place practices to create a work environment that promotes all-around positive wellbeing for workers.